Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Comparison with other models

-A common feature of the above \hi $\longrightarrow$\h2 prescriptions is that they assume an instantaneous \hi to \h2 conversion, once the conditions for \h2 formation are met.
-By actually incorporating their \hi $\longrightarrow$\h2 subgrid model in an N-body/SPH dwarf galaxy simulation, \cite{pelupessy06} find that typical timescales for \h2 cloud formation are of order $\sim10^7$\,yr.
-Such timescales are comparable to a wide variety of processes that can potentially alter or even fully disrupt typical molecular clouds, leading to the conclusion that modeling of the \hi $\longrightarrow$\h2 transition should be time-dependent, in order to embrace such phenomena as clump-clump collisions and star formation, which can drive \h2 formation in both directions.
-Relying on the findings of \cite{narayanan11} and \cite{krumholz11}, the static solution for \h2 formation is a valid approximation for $\Z>0.01$, which is the case for the three model galaxies studied here, but restricts \sigame to the domain of galaxies with at least $\Z\sim0.01$.
+A common feature of the above \hi $\longrightarrow \h2$ prescriptions is that they assume an instantaneous \hi to \h2 conversion.
+However, as pointed out by \cite{pelupessy06}, the typical timescales for \h2 cloud formation are of order $\sim10^7$\,yr, which are comparable to the time-scales of a number of processes, such as cloud-cloud collisions and star formation, that can potentially alter or even fully disrupt typical molecular clouds and drive \h2 formation/destruction in both directions.
+Ideally, therefore, a comprehensive modeling of the \hi $\longrightarrow \h2$ transition should be time-dependent.
+Relying on the findings of \cite{narayanan11} and \cite{krumholz11}, the static solution for \h2 formation is a valid approximation for $\Z>0.01$, which is the case for the three model galaxies studied here.